Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Can non-accredited investors invest in a mortgage note fund?

-Many private mortgage note funds, including the Integrity Income Fund, are offered under SEC Regulation D and require accredited investor status.
+Many private mortgage note funds, including the Integrity Income Fund, are offered under SEC Regulation D and require accredited investor status — as defined by the SEC’s accredited investor standards.
 However, some note funds are offered under SEC Regulation A+ (Reg A+), which does not require accredited status and is open to non-accredited investors within SEC offering limits—though this structure is less common for private mortgage note strategies.
 Public REITs, by contrast, are available to all investors.
 Non-accredited investors interested in mortgage note investing can also access Labrador Lending’s Asset Management Service.

 What is a mortgage REIT (mREIT) and how does it compare to a mortgage note fund?